vcadevelopteam/laraigo_chat/README.md

   minsdk 20
 ```

-And if you want to use the Google Maps functionallity to show your maps when location is shared, you need to specify your API key in the application manifest android/app/src/main/AndroidManifest.xml
+And if you want to use the Google Maps functionality to show your maps when a location is shared, you need to specify your API key in the application manifest android/app/src/main/AndroidManifest.xml

 ```xml
  <manifest ...